profkosmosic/TwoDesperados-Jam-2022/README.md

 # Time's Up
-A First Person Shooter game with a slow motion mechanic and also my entry into the Two Desperados 2022 game jam.<br/>
+An FPS game with a slow motion mechanic and also my entry into the Two Desperados 2022 game jam.<br/>
 The game jam theme is "Time is not real".
 # CONTROLS
 - WASD to move